Creature Commandos (TV series): Season 1 (2024–25)

+Season 2

+The premiere episode of the second season, titled "Starry Night", was written by Dean Lorey.

 Production

 Background

 James Gunn was hired in October 2018 to write and direct The Suicide Squad (2021), a standalone sequel to the DC Extended Universe (DCEU) film Suicide Squad (2016) which retained some cast members but otherwise told its own story.
 He worked with producer Peter Safran, who also produced the DCEU films Aquaman (2018) and Shazam!
 (2019).
-They later expanded The Suicide Squad into a spin-off television series, Peacemaker (2022–present), for the streaming service HBO Max.
+They later expanded The Suicide Squad into a spin-off television series, Peacemaker (2022–2025), for the streaming service HBO Max.
 Discovery, Inc. and Warner Bros.' parent company WarnerMedia merged in April 2022 to become Warner Bros.
 Discovery (WBD), led by president and CEO David Zaslav.
 The new company was expected to restructure DC Entertainment and Zaslav began searching for an equivalent to Marvel Studios president Kevin Feige to lead the new subsidiary.
 Gunn and Safran were announced as the co-chairs and co-CEOs of the newly formed DC Studios at the end of October 2022.
 A week after starting their new roles, the pair had begun developing an eight-to-ten-year plan for a new DC Universe (DCU) that would be a "soft reboot" of the DCEU.
 Gunn and Safran said some cast members would return from The Suicide Squad and Peacemaker in the DCU, and a "rough memory" of the events of those projects would remain.